jampp/geeks/_src/_posts/2016-05-20-itba-big-data-present-and-future.markdown

 The trend towards using tools for SQL over Hadoop like Presto.
 The evolution towards a real-time architecture to keep up with the needs of the market.

+Finally, we want to thank ITBA for inviting us to participate, and all the other speakers for contributing to make such a great event.